NicoN00b/PDXFarmShare/README.md

 ## Technologies Used

 This project is written in Java using IntelliJ IDE.
 There are also so many dependencies I must thank.
 Gradle, Maven, Spark, you know I couldn't do this without you.
-POSTMAN, in a world with no front-end, you are the last Kevin Costner let to save us.
+POSTMAN, in a world with no front-end, you are the last Kevin Costner left to save us.
 Atom, I love writing my README.md files inside your borders.
 Github and git bash, I would be nowhere without you.

 ### License